-Swiss stock exchange SMI takes off after US truce
+Swiss stock exchange takes off after US truce

 The Swiss stock market rebounded strongly on Monday, reacting with euphoria to US President Donald Trump's announcements of "very good and constructive" talks with Iran.
 Washington has decided to postpone any strikes on Iran's energy infrastructure for five days.